openflighthpc/flight-deploy/README.md

 ### Automatically obtaining node identities

-When using `apply`, you may use the `--auto` option to attempt to determine the identity of a node from its Hunter groups.
+When using `apply`, you may use the `--detect-identity` option to attempt to determine the identity of a node from its Hunter groups.
 The groups will be searched for a group name that matches an identity name, and if one is found, that node will be queued for an application of that identity.

-When using the `--auto` option, giving an identity is not required.
+When using the `--detect-identity` option, giving an identity is not required.
 However, you may still provide one, and that identity will be used for all nodes that could not automatically determine their own identity.
-For example, if you had a set of 50 nodes, you could modify the groups of one node to include "login", then run `profile apply node[0-49] compute --auto` and the `compute` identity will be applied to the 49 other nodes which did not have modified groups, while `login` will be applied to the relevant node.
+For example, if you had a set of 50 nodes, you could modify the groups of one node to include "login", then run `profile apply node[0-49] compute --detect-identity` and the `compute` identity will be applied to the 49 other nodes which did not have modified groups, while `login` will be applied to the relevant node.

-If you decide to apply an identity to a set of nodes while also using `--auto`, if any of the nodes in that set determine their own identity to match the one you chose to apply, they will all be applied simultaneously.
+If you decide to apply an identity to a set of nodes while also using `--detect-identity`, if any of the nodes in that set determine their own identity to match the one you chose to apply, they will all be applied simultaneously.

 # Contributing